acdcjunior/acdcjunior.github.io/_posts/2014-12-08-xpath-2-3-version-selenium-webdriver-support.md

 The principle is simple: try a function specific to the XPath version you want to know if the browser supports.

-# Does Selenium WebDriver support XPath 3.0?
+## Does Selenium WebDriver support XPath 3.0?

 Same basis, you could test for XPath 3.0 support using:

 {% gist e0ea8e8446e299dc4d46 SeleniumXPathVersion3.java %}

+## What's the veredict?

-The bad news are even XPath 2.0 support is very poor among browsers.
-I couldn't find any supporting it.
+Bad news.
+Even XPath 2.0 support is very poor among WebDriver implementations.
+So chances are all you got is 1.0.

+I couldn't find any supporting 2.0.
 Can you?

 <br>